rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 550 px
    :align: center

-   Pairwise comparing the first and second best-ranked study programs
+   Comparing the first and second best-ranked study programs

 The *Köln* alternative is performing **at least as well as** the *Saarbrücken* alternative on all the performance criteria, except the *Annual income* (of significance 2/24).
 Conversely, the *Saarbrücken* alternative is clearly **outperformed** from the *geographical* (0/6) as well as from the *financial* perspective (2/6).

 Alice considers her four decision objectives as being *more or less* equally important.
 Here we have, however, allocated *strictly equal* importance weights with *strictly* equi-significant criteria per objective.
-How robust is our previous best decision recommendation when, now, we would consider the importance of the objectives and, hence, the significance of the respective performance criteria to be *more or less uncertain* ?
+How robust is our previous best choice recommendation when, now, we would consider the importance of the objectives and, hence, the significance of the respective performance criteria to be *more or less uncertain* ?

 Robustness analysis
 ...................